 - The Texas Water Development Board's (TWDB) Water Conservation Section has programs for agricultural conservation, alternative technologies such as rainwater harvesting, municipal and industrial conservation, and Water IQ: Know Your Water, as wells as lesson plans, grant and loan programs, and more...

 - The Texas Commission on Environmental Quality's (TCEQ) Water Conservation Programs include planning for water conservation and drought contingency, the Water-Saving Plumbing Fixture Program, and others.
 The website contains conservation tips and regulations.

-- The Texas State Soil and Conservation Board's Texas Brush Control Program presents a viable option for increasing the availability of water.
+- The Texas State Soil and Conservation Board's Water Supply Enhancement Program (formerly the Texas Brush Control Program) presents a viable option for increasing the availability of water.

 - The Texas Water Resources Institute has numerous reports and projects that are often agriculturally related.
 From the subject index, click on "Conservation and Reuse" for water conservation information.